sunpy/sunpy/doc/README.md

 All of the SunPy documentation is contained in the doc/source folder and code comments.
 To generate the documentation you must have Sphinx (as well as Numpydoc and astropy-helpers) installed on your computer.
-Enter the doc/source folder and run:
+Enter the root folder and run:

   python setup.py build_sphinx -l

 This will generate fresh HTML documentation for SunPy.
-Add the -o option to open the docs in your browser after a succesful build
+Add the -o option to open the docs in your browser after a successful build

   python setup.py build_sphinx -o